Aerial Tour of Transylvania

 Fundata: Rural Transylvania

 For a magnificent aerial view of rural Romania, check out this drone video by top contributor BearSkillz.
 The video was shot in the region of Fundata, in the southeast corner of Romania's Transylvania region.
 It's near the city of Brasov, the main urban concentration in this part of Transylvania.
-It's surrounded by two sub-ranges of the Southern Carpathians - the Piatra Craiului Mountains and the Bucegi.
-It's near the Rucăr-Bran mountain pass, which affords some of the most spectacular views in the country.
+It's surrounded by two sub-ranges of the Southern Carpathians - the Piatra Craiului Mountains and the Bucegi - near the Rucăr-Bran mountain pass, which affords some of Romania's most spectacular views.

 One of the highest massifs in all of Romania, the Retezat Mountains are part of the Southern Carpathian Mountains.
 Translating to “cut-off” in Romanian, the highest mountain in the sub-range is Mt.
 Peleaga, which has a peak altitude of 2.5k meters or just over 8.2k ft. above sea level.
 The area is also home to Retezat National Park, the first national park in Romania.
 Drone pilot GeorgeMarcu traveled the peaks by ski and foot during the winter, capturing his adventure in this 4K video.

 Here's a beautiful wintertime aerial view of Romania's Apuseni Mountains, compliments of contributor P-terfi.
 The Apuseni's form part of the Western Carpathian Mountains, which sit in the west-central part of the country.
 The highest mountain in the range is Cucurbăta Mare, which has a peak elevation of about 1.85k meters (around 6.2k ft.).
 The Apuseni's, which do not form a continuous line, mark the dividing line between the region of Transylvania and the Great Hungarian Plain to its west.